 Computer Vision and Augmented Reality for X-ray Monitoring:

 Human Body Tracking in the Operating Room using RGB-D Data:

 We are looking for candidates interested to contribute to the development of the demonstration prototypes and to their introduction into a hybrid operating room at IHU Strasbourg, a novel surgical institute with brand new facilities.
 For these positions, proficiency in English is mandatory since the development of the prototypes will involve communication with the clinical and industrial partners of the project.

 - Master in Computer Science or equivalent.
 PhD is welcome but not mandatory

-- Strong programming skills with experience in either computer vision, medical image analysis, machine learning or 3D visualisation
+- Strong programming skills with experience in either medical image registration/segmentation, surgical navigation, artificial intelligence or federated learning

 - Proficiency in English (oral and written)